nialljmiller/NN_FAP/README.md

 NN_FAP is a Python package designed to provide a simple and efficient way to verify the periodicity present in time-series astronomical data using a machine learning-based technique.
 This package utilizes a Recurrant Neural Network (RNN) to calculate the False Alarm Probability (FAP) directly from the phase-folded light curve.
 This method can be seen as a RNN approach to PDM & Conditional Entropy.
 We are searching for any "signal" in the phase folded light curve (or any x,y data...)

-## Features

-- Automatic verification of periodicity in astronomical time-series data.
-- Machine learning-based approach for improved robustness and accuracy.
-- Efficient handling of large datasets.
-- Easy-to-use interface for quick inference.

 ## Installation